 Fairport, est. 2001

-AFFAIRE de CHOCOLAT was established in 2001 in Perinton NY.
+AFFAIRE de CHOCOLAT was established in 2001 in Perinton, NY.

-Our truffles and chocolates are hand made right at our Store in Fairport.
+Our truffles and chocolates are handmade right at our store in Fairport.
 We have a large selection of different Chocolate Barks.
 We have both traditional and non-traditional flavors.
 We manufacture Roc City Chocolates.

 Greater Rochester